-Speaking of drink, my new pro-Chardonnay attitude towards life led me to decide that there would be no better place to try a new one than a seafood-focused restaurant.
+Speaking of drink, my new pro-Chardonnay-ish attitude towards life led me to decide that there would be no better place to try a new one than a seafood-focused restaurant.
 Over the course of the night I tried two different whites, including a Trefethen Family Vineyards Chardonnay and a Louis Latour Chardonnay d’Ardeche.
 I opted for the Trefethen first because I’m a big fan of their Merlot, and it was decidedly better than the Latour that I tried later on in the night.
-The Latour was much lighter than the Trefethen, and I tend to like the bolder wines that slap you in the face a bit when you drink them.
+The Latour was much lighter than the Trefethen, and I tend to like the bolder, more acidic white wines that slap you in the face a bit when you drink them.
 Neither were quite on par with that, but if it came down to it, the Trefethen is the one I’d order again.
 My mom, who’s usually the Chardonnay girl in the family, ordered a Sazerac.
 She swears it was delicious, but the one sip I had was enough to deter me from ordering another until I’m cast on Mad Men.
-Since most of the people I know around the beach are more beer drinkers than anything else, I was pretty impressed with the drink options we had that evening.
+Since most of the people I know around the beach are more beer drinkers than anything else, I was pretty pleased with the number of solid drink options we had that evening.

 To prime our bellies for the rest of the meal, my mom and I ordered two appetizers.
 I was immediately drawn to the Truffled Raw Asparagus Salad.
 There was a very distinct truffle flavor with each bite and the aioli certainly kept it moist without drenching it too much.
 I’m not one of those people that loves raining dressing all over my salad, so this was perfect for me.
 As it was cut pretty comparably to a chopped salad, each bite had a little red onion, crispy bacon, hardboiled egg, and Romano cheese to it.
-The best thing about the salad was the balance of it all because each element was just texturally different enough to add both creaminess and crunch to this flavorful, summery starter.
+The best thing about the salad was the balance of it all because each element was just texturally different enough to add both creaminess and crunch to this flavorful summery starter.

 The other appetizer we ordered was the Hooked Up Crab Dip.
 You can’t have a menu in this area without offering crab dip: people love it, they expect it, and there might be chaos if it’s not offered.
 This one had a lot of crabmeat in it, but it wasn’t large chunks of lump meat.
 Instead there was a lot of fine, thin bits of meat that littered each bite.
 It was also incredibly cheesy, which was appreciated by both of us.

-It’s often difficult for restaurants to find the right balance between a crab dip that is both meaty and creamy, but this one was definitely a winner.
+It’s often difficult for restaurants to find the right balance between a crab dip that is meaty and one that’s creamy, but this one was definitely a winner.
 However, I would say that the pepper bacon that topped this selection was unnecessary.
 Contrary to popular belief, bacon doesn’t make everything better, and at this point, I’m borderline sick of it.
 Maybe if people weren’t selling bacon air fresheners, bacon t-shirts, and gummy bacon bits, I wouldn’t be saying this, but as it is, I’m done with all the bacon.

-My choice for the evening was the Pan Roasted Chicken that was pretty shocking decision for me.
+My choice for the evening was the Pan Roasted Chicken that was a pretty shocking decision for me.
 I think that chicken is just such a boring option when you’re dining out.
-With pork belly and bluefish and duck hearts, why in the world would I want to order a chicken?
+With liver and bluefish and duck scrapple, why in the world would I want to order a chicken?
 Although I am anti-chicken, this one drew me in with blue crab fricasse, artichokes, garlic confit, and prosciutto crème.
 It might not sound like it, but this entree was pretty light.
 The crème had some meaty flavor and the artichokes added some tang, but none of it was too rich or overpowering.
 I loved all the elements that originally enticed me to this dish, but the chicken didn’t do too much for me.
 I appreciated the crispy skin, but I thought it was a little bit too dry and really needed those other elements to make it satisfying.
 I tend to believe that a protein should stand on its own before it’s enhanced by other ingredients, and this one didn’t.
 It was the biggest misstep for me of the night, but it was also quickly forgotten when I ordered dessert.